GarrettArm/gnatty/README.md

     - to be added

-## run the containers
+## To run the containers

 ```
 cd DockerApproach
 docker-compose up --build
 ```

-## make www-data:www-data owner of drupal_sync folder
+### make www-data:www-data owner of drupal_sync folder

-only needed on first install
+only needed on first run

 ```
 cd DockerApproach